 Karaoke (カラオケ; pronounced kah-rah-oh-kay) isn't just about singing: it's an excuse to let loose, a bonding ritual, a reason to keep the party going past the last train and a way to kill time until the first one starts in the morning.
 When words fail, it's a way to express yourself – are you the type to sing the latest J-pop hit (dance moves included) or do you go in for an Okinawan folk ballad?
 It doesn't matter if you're a good singer or not (though the tone-deaf might sign up for singing lessons – such is the important social function of karaoke), as long as you've got heart.

 In Japan, karaoke is sung in a private room among friends.
-Admission is usually charged per person by the half-hour.
-Food and drinks (ordered by phone) will be brought to the door.
+Admission is usually charged per person by the half-hour, though most places offer a variety of packaged deals that include a set number of singing hours with or without unlimited drinks.
+Food and drinks can be ordered from the phone in the room.
 To choose a song, use the touch-screen device to search by artist or title; most have an English function and plenty of English songs to choose from.
 Then let your inner diva shine!

-All major cities will have karaoke parlours, usually in well-marked tower buildings with dozens of private rooms.
+All major cities will have karaoke parlours, usually in well-marked tower buildings around train stations or in nightlife districts.

 Feature: The Water Trade